logo

 Type #1 - The Identity Proof (Safe)

 This is mainly what signatures in web3 are used for.
-Although there is no unifying standard on what these look like, some common things include a Terms of Service, your Wallet address, and sometimes a nonce to prevent replay attacks, and potentially a short string to ensure the message you are signing on the software wallet is the same on the hardware wallet.
+Although there is no unifying standard for what these look like, some common elements include a Terms of Service, your Wallet address, a nonce to prevent replay attacks, and sometimes a short string to ensure the message you are signing on the software wallet matches the message on the hardware wallet.
 See a couple examples below:

 Type #2 - The Typed Signature [Smart Contract Interaction] (Use Caution)